erioluwabus-glitch/avap-support-bot/BOT_UPDATE_DOCUMENTATION.md

 - Strengthen FAQ similarity matching and caching of answers.
 - Improve `/get_submission` to support username + module lookup.
 - Add admin command to re-sync a student with Systeme.io.

+## Open Questions (For Your Suggestions)
+- Multi-language coverage: which message groups to prioritize for translation first?
+- FAQ similarity: acceptable threshold and tie-breaking rules when multiple similar answers exist?
+- Voice transcription: languages to explicitly support and the desired sheet fields?
+- Remove Student: confirmation copy and default deprovisioning policy (soft-delete vs full delete)?